OUR, BEN, and SHA.

 #5 Why use SHA in banking?

-• The SHA option ensures that both the sender and the recipient share the costs of the transaction, making it fair for both parties.
+- The SHA option ensures that both the sender and the recipient share the transaction costs, making it fair for both parties.

 Comparison with Other Options: